patriciogonzalezvivo/thebookofshaders/05/README.md

 <div class="simpleFunction" data="y = sin(x);"></div>

 Take a careful look at this sine wave.
 Note how the *y* values flow smoothly between +1 and -1.
 As we saw in the time example in the previous chapter, you can use this rhythmic behavior of [```sin()```](../glossary/?search=sin) to animate properties.
-If you are reading this example in a browser you will see that the you can change the code in the formula above to watch how the wave changes.
+If you are reading this example in a browser you will see that you can change the code in the formula above to watch how the wave changes.
 (Note: don't forget the semicolon at the end of the lines.)

 Try the following exercises and notice what happens: